 This is the third part of the Pregnancy In The Workforce series.
 Here’s the catch: it’s only for the office.
-If you are interested in more manual labour ergonomic tips I wrote a full post about recommended lifting categories that you can access here.
-This 3-part series just focusses on the practical changes exclusive to the office.
+If you are interested in more manual labour ergonomic tips, I also wrote a full post about recommended lifting categories.
+This 3-part series just focuses on the practical changes exclusive to the office.
 If you are just joining the series now I’ll give you a quick Coles’ notes version of Parts 1 & 2.
 In Part 1 I share insights about ergonomics in the office and some specific tips about adjusting your chair throughout your pregnancy.
 In Part 2 I go into detail on how to improve the rest of your set-up to make it fit you ergonomically… there are some specific tricks of the trade that I share as well.
 I really wanted to make these posts useful with changes that you can put into place immediately.

 This series will be useful to you if: